 Service: Program Development

-Technical Expertise: Newborn and Child Health , Emergency Preparedness, Social and Behavior Change, Universal Health Coverage, Maternal Health
+Technical Expertise: Newborn and Child Health , Emergency Preparedness, Social and Behavior Change, Health Systems Strengthening, Maternal Health

 The Health Services Program (HSP) improved the health of women and children in priority districts in Indonesia and strengthened the link between elected officials, health providers, and the communities they serve.
 The program was designed to reduce mortality among mothers, newborns, and children, and to improve health facilities which deliver basic human services.
 HSP provided technical assistance to government counterparts, related agencies, and NGOs on the implementation of an integrated package of evidence-based interventions to improve maternal, newborn and children health at the district level.

 Part of USAID's Basic Human Services Package, HSP was supported by United States Agency for International Development (USAID) and the Government of Indonesia and was implemented between 2005 and 2010.

 JSI Research & Training Institute, Inc. partnered with the University of Indonesia - Center for Family Welfare (PUSKA-UI), Abt Associates, Inc., The Manoff Group, Inc., and Mercy Corps to implement the program.
 Between October 2009 and September 2010 JSI also worked with PUSKA-UI in Malang and Pasuruan districts, intensifying its integrated services and documenting the effects and lessons of its various evidence-based interventions.